 Other things that can be done to enhance development of the cutting will either speed the rate of growth or improve the percentage of cuttings that succeed.

 Chemical hormones may be applied to stimulate the formation of either roots, or foliage/shoot growth.
 Pesticides or disinfectants may be used to prevent diseases or pests.
 Heating may be used to warm the root zone (ie. bottom heat), to encourage faster growth of roots; or periodic misting of the foliage to cool the top of the plant, or prevent dehydration of the foliage.

 If you want to get the best results from your cutting propagation, you really need to pay attention to selecting the appropriate technique for the time of year, and type of plant you are growing.
-Different types of plant tissues have varying abilities to sprout roots and shoots and turn into a new plant.
+Different types of plant tissues have varying abilities to s

 |Course Start||Any time|

 |Recognised Issuing Body||TQUK - Training Qualifications UK, an Ofqual Approved Awarding Organisation.|

 |Course Prerequisite||No, start at anytime|